mareklexuan/jekyll-tips-tricks/README.md

 My experience, tips and tricks for using static site generator Jekyll.

 I'm a self-taught web dev (HTML/CSS) and Jekyll hobbyist, learning through trial and error, and using Jekyll to create my personal website.
-One of my struggles learning Jekyll was limited and outdated content about it

 I like the idea of open-source tools and the communities surrounding them, but one of my main struggles learning Jekyll was limited and outdated content about it, so I have decided that even though my skill and experience is limited, I just want to add to the community and support the Jekyll project to keep it going.